 \subsection{$\mathrm{HYP}$-$\mathrm{SOC}$}

-\subsectionspaceafter By looking into the experimental hydrogen production curve in Figure~\ref{fig:curves}, one may hypothesize that it has a quadratic shape.
-This is further supported by a semi linear power-to-hydrogen conversion efficiency for power consumption levels higher than $P^{\mathrm{\eta, max}}$.
+By looking into the experimental hydrogen production curve in Figure~\ref{fig:curves}, one may hypothesize that it has a quadratic shape.
+This is further supported by a semi-linear power-to-hydrogen conversion efficiency for power consumption levels higher than $P^{\mathrm{\eta, max}}$.
 Accordingly, we approximate the experimental hydrogen production curve $\mathrm{HYP}$-$\mathrm{X}$ by a second-order polynomial:

 where $A < 0$, $B > 0 $, and $C < 0$.
 As mentioned earlier, the second-order polynomial can be straightforwardly fitted to operational data of the electrolyzer, if available.
 This is a great advantage over models $\mathrm{HYP}$-$\mathrm{MIL}$ and $\mathrm{HYP}$-$\mathrm{L}$, as it does not require choosing the number and the location of linearization points.